 The Oklahoma General Supervision System (GSS) consists of several components: district monitoring and enforcement for compliance to IDEA and fiscal health, data management and reporting, fiscal governance, and dispute resolution.
-All components have been developed according to the high standards set by OSEP.
+All components have been developed according to the high standards set by the federal Office of Special Education Programs (OSEP).
 This document outlines the monitoring and enforcement component of the Oklahoma GSS.
-Please refer to the Oklahoma State Department of Education, Special Education Services (OSDE-SES) website at http://ok.gov/sde/special-education for associated documents.
+Please refer to the Oklahoma State Department of Education Office of Special Education Services (OSDE-SES) website at http://ok.gov/sde/special-education for associated documents.